 Note that in some instances a company will choose not to display identical columns within the employee earnings records and the payroll register.
-For example, here the payroll register includes a voluntary withholdings column that summarizes the retirement contribution, life insurance, charitable contributions, and additional withholding columns within the employee earnings records.
+For example, here the payroll register includes a voluntary withholdings (Vol. With.) column that summarizes the retirement contribution, life insurance, charitable contributions, and additional withholding columns within the employee earnings records.
 Be aware of this potential structural difference when transferring figures from the payroll register to the employee earnings records.

-Just as with the employee earnings record, the payroll register is typically completed within a computerized payroll system.
-However, we'll work with manual versions of the payroll register throughout the textbook.
+TIP!
+Just as with the employee earnings record, although the payroll register is typically completed within a computerized payroll system, we'll work with manual versions.